andrelbd1/research-edm-la/Compilation.md

 - (027) Students fluent in English MOOCs start more forum threads make more comments, and votes more on other learners’ posts than to students not fluent.
 - (087) Students in Health Sciences, Education and Arts & Letters make more questions than students in other colleges (e.g., Business & Public Administration, Engineering & Technology, and Sciences).
 - (088) There is a positive correlation between the number of questions students asked to the instructor and their final grade for both courses.
-- (028) Student groups that use more forums tend to have a good performance.
+- (028) Students that use more forums tend to have a good performance.
-- (106) Student groups that have more posts are more likely to complete the course
+- (106) Students that have more posts are more likely to complete the course
-- (029) Students groups that do more assessment tend to use more forums
+- (029) Students that do more assessment tend to use more forums
-- (030) Students groups that do more replies in forums tend to have a good performance.
+- (030) Students that do more replies in forums tend to have a good performance.
-- (031) Students groups that init threads in forums tend to have a good performance.
+- (031) Students that init threads in forums tend to have a good performance.
 - (084) The number of posts in forums rises in periods close when assignments and examinations are due.
 - (032) Classrooms with the most active consultant teachers – higher number of posts and replies – correspond to the worst performing group.
 - (051) Forum can be used as a predictor of students completing the course
 - (102) Comments can be used as a predictor of students performance
+- (116) The amount of comments produced by the two genders is related to the topic of the course, the course itself and the week of the course.
+- (121) Women has more postings than men.
+- (122) The proportion of women who post is higher than to those who only view the forum.
+- (123) The proportion of men who only view the forum is higher than to those who post.
+- (124) Women who participate more in forum are those one who indicate they took the course due to being a student and wanting to learn.
+- (125) Men who participate more in forum are those one who indicate they took the course due to career aspirations.
+- (130) Students who use a narrower variety of words are more likely to complete the course.
+- (131) Students that write longer posts are more likely to complete the course.
+- (132) Students that do more replies in forums tend to complete the course.
+- (133) Students that init threads in forums tend to complete the course.
+- (134) Students characterized by grades lower than average, has their questions with more votes than average.
+- (135) Students characterized by grades higher than average, has their questions with less votes than average.
 #### (06) Students' performance
 - (041) Researches in predicting performance of students
 - (035) Successful students are more frequently and regularly participating and engaged in online activities.